pontalajnen/la_ensemble/README.md

   Modified script that supports training **language models**.
   It *should* also work with vision models, but this hasn't been fully tested.

-- `train_lang_OLD.py`
-  ⚠️ **Deprecated** — do not use.
-  This was an older version with a different approach to managing Weights & Biases sweeps.
-  It will be removed in a future version.

 > 📝 **Example bash scripts** for training can be found in the `train_scripts/` directory.

 ---